Ilona Staller: Pornography and show business

 Staller appeared in several films from 1970 but made her debut under her own name in 1975 with La liceale (also known as The Teasers), where she played alongside Gloria Guida as her lesbian classmate.
 In 1978, during the RAI show C'era due Volte, Staller's breasts were the first to be bared live on Italian TV.
 In 1983, she appeared in her first hardcore pornographic film, Telefono rosso (Red Telephone).
 Staller produced the film together with Schicchi's company, Diva Futura.
 Her memoirs were published as Confessioni erotiche di Cicciolina (Erotic Confessions of Cicciolina) by Olympia Press of Milan in 1987.
 That same year, she appeared in Carne bollente, titled The Rise and Fall of the Roman Empress in the United States, co-starring John Holmes.
 The film caused controversy when it was later revealed that Holmes had tested positive for HIV prior to appearing in it.

 In 1987, invited by the Portuguese magazine Tal & Qual, Staller visited the Assembly of the Republic and posed topless, leading to the suspension of the session and official complaints from members of CDS – People's Party.
 The only person who talked to Staller was Natália Correia.

 Staller has appeared nude in Playboy editions in several countries.
 Her first Playboy appearance was in Argentina in March 1988.
 She also appeared in the U.S. edition in September 1990, and in Hungary (June 2005), Serbia (July 2005), and Mexico (September 2005).

+In the early-'90s, Staller appeared in several porn scenes of Italian hardcore films with Rocco Siffredi, when he was a young rising porn star.
+They worked together in movies like "Le perversioni degli angeli" in 1991.

-Staller appeared in the film Replikator (1996) and had a role in the Brazilian soap opera Xica da Silva (TV series)|Xica da Silva as Princess Ludovica di Castelgandolfo di Genova, also in 1996.
+In 1994, Staller appeared in the sci-fi film Replikator.
+In 1996, she had a role in the Brazilian soap opera Xica da Silva (TV series)|Xica da Silva as Princess Ludovica di Castelgandolfo di Genova.
 In 2008, Staller participated as a contestant on the Argentine version of Strictly Come Dancing called Bailando por un Sueño.
+In 2026, she was chosen by Andreas Kronthaler to appear in Juergen Teller's campaign for Vivienne Westwood Autumn/Winter 2026–27 collection; Kronthaler referred to her as "an icon that brings everyone together".